bbauska/JS-Basics-Unlock/README.md

 Breakpoints are critical for understanding how your JavaScript code executes line by line:

--   Setting Breakpoints: You can set breakpoints in the \"Sources\" or
-    \"Debugger\" tab of your browser\'s developer tools.
+-   Setting Breakpoints: You can set breakpoints in the &quot;Sources&quot; or &quot;Debugger&quot; tab of your browser&#39;s developer tools.
 This pauses script execution when it reaches these lines, allowing you to inspect current values and flow.

--   Step Over, Into, Out: Once execution is paused, you can use step controls to navigate through your code. \"Step over\" executes the next line, \"step into\" dives into functions, and \"step out\" returns from the current function.
+-   Step Over, Into, Out: Once execution is paused, you can use step controls to navigate through your code. &quot;Step over&quot; executes the next line, &quot;step into&quot; dives into functions, and &quot;step out&quot;
+    returns from the current function.

 -   Conditional Breakpoints: These are powerful tools that pause